Dr Nacho Martin-Fabiani

 UKRI Future Leaders Fellow and Senior Lecturer - Materials Science and Engineering

 Nacho Martin-Fabiani leads an experimental research group that is investigating soft materials and surfaces for application in paints, coatings, inks and cosmetics.
 In April 2020, he received a £1.4 million UKRI Future Leaders Fellowship to create a platform technology for the development of next-generation coatings to enhance products across a range of industries.
 Nacho has also secured an EPSRC Strategic Equipment Grant.
 These honours provide state-of-the-art microscopy equipment – key to developing the research – and support for seven years’ work.

 A bioinspired platform technology for next-generation functional paints and coatings, to reduce bacteria and virus transmission and other benefits

 Ever-tightening legislations to reduce the release of volatile organic compounds have driven major advances in water-based paints and coatings, making them equal or sometimes superior to their solvent-based counterparts.
-However, a new manufacturing approach to enhance their performance is needed to tackle global challenges such as clean energy demand, healthcare-associated infections, and antimicrobial resistance (AMR).
+However, a new manufacturing approach to enhance their performance is needed to tackle global challenges such as healthcare-associated infections, and antimicrobial resistance (AMR).

 The addition of nanoparticles to soft materials – for example, polymer particles dispersed in a liquid like paint – can provide invaluable functional properties including antibacterial capabilities.